-This disciple of Advaita Master Sri Nisargadatta Maharaj (whom I dedicate another post on this blog) is undoubtedly the mail teacher of the ideas about the ‘original essence’.
+Ramesh Balsekar was a disciple of Advaita Master Sri Nisargadatta Maharaj (whom I dedicate another post on this blog) and undoubtedly the mail teacher of the ideas about the ‘original essence’.
 However, his role as a spiritual teacher began at 60, after a brilliant career in the financial sector.
-How possibly we could refer his profile of a married family man and businessman with that of a guru.

 In fact, Ramesh S. Balsekar (Mumbai, India, 1917-2009) was a man of fine education, by means of his family wealth.
-In 1940, the year of his marriage, he began working as a clerk in the Bank of India, and from this position he rose, over the years, to become president of the organization.
+In 1940, the year he got married, he began working as a clerk in the Bank of India, and from this position he progresed, over the years, to become president of the organization.
 In the decade in which he served, the bank’s growth registered one of the highlights of its history.

 Balsekar said that the world runs according to divine and natural laws, the force that enables the creation, which is pure consciousness.
 In this sense, even though people think they can choose by being guided by their free will, it is this consciousness that move them.
 We are neither bodies nor beings that can act per se, but our true identity is this consciousness that connects us with the world.

 Let’s read some of his quotes to understand his teachings on the essence: